Testament of Youth: Narrative

 In the foreword, Brittain describes how she originally intended to write of her experiences as a novel but was unable to achieve the necessary objective distance from her subject.
 She then tried to publish her original diary from the war years but with all names fictionalised.
 This too proved unworkable.
 Only then did she decide to write her personal story, putting her experiences in the wider historic and social context.
 Several critics have noted the cathartic process by which the memoir deals with her grief at the loss of young men close to her: brother Edward Brittain, her fiancé Roland Leighton, and her friends Victor Richardson and Geoffrey Thurlow.

 The narrative begins with Vera's plans to enter Somerville College, Oxford, and her romance with Roland Leighton, a friend of her brother Edward.
-Both were commissioned as officers early in World War I, and both were subsequently killed, as were several other members of their social circle.
+Both were commissioned as officers early in the First World War, and were subsequently killed, as were several other members of their social circle.

-The book's main subject is Vera's work as a Voluntary Aid Detachment nurse, nursing wounded soldiers in London, Malta and at Etaples in France.
+The book's main subject is Vera's work as a Voluntary Aid Detachment nurse, nursing wounded soldiers in London, Malta and at Étaples in France.
 It also describes how she returned, disillusioned, to Somerville College after the war and completed her BA degree.
 It covers the beginning of her career in journalism, writing for Time and Tide and lecturing for the League of Nations.
 She visits the graves of her brother Edward in Italy and her fiancé Roland in France.
 Together with Winifred Holtby she toured the defeated and occupied regions of Germany and Austria in 1923.

 It concludes with her meeting her husband George Catlin and their eventual marriage in 1925.